Jkierem/jazzi/README.md

 ## Creating Tagged Unions/Sum types and Typeclasses

 Jazzi provides a way to do this through the `Union` function.
 Typeclasses are used mostly as a means to recycle code.
-Types created with Union cannot be extended (working on it).
+Types created with Union cannot be extended.
 Some typeclasses are avaialable out of the box but they are simply higher order functions that receive definitions to alter the prototypes of the case constructors.
 This is the definition of the Maybe Functor:

 ```javascript
 const Maybe = Union({